Historical Apoplexy · State Legislative Adaptations · United Kingdom

 CLAUSE 3.
 UK ESSENTIAL GOODS PROGRAMME

-(1) The Secretary of State for Business and Trade shall establish the UK Essential Goods Programme to produce and distribute clothing, household supplies, hygiene products, tools, educational materials, and other essential goods at below-retail pricing through manufacturing partnerships and direct procurement.
+(1) The Secretary of State for Business and Trade shall establish the UK Essential Goods Programme to produce and distribute clothing, household supplies, hygiene products, tools, and other essential goods at below-retail pricing through manufacturing partnerships and direct procurement.

 (2) The Programme shall prioritise: